kairos-io/kairos-docs/content/en/blog/commercial-support.md

 ## What Does This Mean for You?

-1. Greater Flexibility: Now you can choose between community support or commercial support with SLAs based on your requirements.
+1. Greater Flexibility: Now you can choose between community support or commercial support based on your requirements.
-2. Enhanced Expertise: Spectro Cloud’s involvement ensures that you’re backed by a partner who understands the unique challenges of edge computing.
+2. Enhanced Expertise: Spectro Cloud's involvement ensures that you're backed by a partner who understands the unique challenges of edge computing.
 3. Future Partner Expansion: We plan to add new partners over time, giving you even more options to choose from.

 ## Want to Become a Kairos Support Partner?